-A successful teamwork effectiveness model is the type of teamwork that gets talked about a lot in business circles.
-Yet within the confines of the offices, it is tough to practice properly.
+A successful teamwork effectiveness model is a type of teamwork that is discussed extensively in business circles.
+Yet within the confines of the offices, it is practiced far less.

-If you ask both workers and management about the primary reason for failures, 86% of them will blame lack of collaboration or bad communication.
+If you ask workers and management about the primary reason for failures, 86% of them will blame lack of collaboration or lousy communication.
 On the other hand, almost half of the employees believe there isn’t enough communication in their team.
-Among the employers, only 18% of them take time to evaluate the quality of communication within their team, while only 5.9% of them communicate goals on a daily basis.
+Among the employers, only 18% take time to evaluate the quality of communication within their team, while only 5.9% communicate goals daily.

-So, if you want to make sure you’re nurturing a healthy atmosphere in your office, turn to these tips to ensure effective teamwork in your workplace.
+So, if you want to ensure you’re nurturing a healthy atmosphere in your office, turn to these tips to ensure effective teamwork in your workplace.

 Top 5 Teamwork Effectiveness Models for the Modern Workplace